Renatito122/TAI_P2/README.md

 Example: ./findlang /home/renatito/Desktop/TAI/praticas/TAI_P2/Group_4/models ara.txt 3 0.5 0.4 3 8.0

-(note that filename_t should be inside bin folder or you should replace it for the path where the file is stored)
+(note that filename_t should be inside the folder were you run the program or you should replace it in the command for the path where the file is stored; you also need to have the text file "language_list" in the folder were you run the program)

 ### Command to run the program locatelang